sebastiansam55/sebastiansam55.github.io/altsocialmedia/chatdit.md

 Diamond and Silk's alternative social media website is a mess.
 Don't waste your time like I have.
 It was truly a pain documenting this.
 Often nothing would load or take entire minutes to load.

-There are so many rabbit holes to fall down here, the AnalyzingAmerica relationship, they have a "tax-exempt" non-profit called [S.I.S.T.A.S.](https://sistasnp.com/) that I haven't been able to find in IRS public info (probably because of the name).
-The SISTAS page is also sponsored by Mike Lindell.
+There are so many rabbit holes to fall down here, the AnalyzingAmerica relationship, Diamond and Silk also have a "tax-exempt" non-profit called [S.I.S.T.A.S.](https://sistasnp.com/) that I haven't been able to find in IRS public info (probably because of the name).
+The SISTAS page is also sponsored by Mike Lindell but has not been updated for a while.

-Please follow me on [twitter](https://twitter.com/qpdbor) for more deep dives into weird pockets of the Internet like this;
+Please follow me on [twitter](https://twitter.com/qpdbor) for more deep dives into weird pockets of the Internet like this

 ### Links